© uitinvlaanderen

 Day 7: Breathtaking views at Namur & Dinant

-Activities UNESCO heritage sites
+Activities in Belgium UNESCO heritage sites

 Dinant